Sina-Khajehzadeh/snn_mcdm/README.md

 # Sparse Deep Learning & MCDM

-The code for the respective paper
+The code & dataset for the respective paper